ecquack/Project68/README.md

 The HSYNC interrupt handler contains a single NOP instruction (for timing purposes) in the 8 instruction inner loop.
 There are are not enough spare clock cycles to add any more features.

 Most of the co-processor's time is spent generating video.
 There is a short horizontal blanking period at the end of each line, and there is a longer vertical blanking interval at the end of each video field during which the processor is free to perform other tasks.
 All video generation (and PS/2 keyboard processing) takes place inside the interrupt handler.

+## PS/2 INTERFACE

+The system uses the PIC18 MSSP (synchronous serial port) in slave mode with a tight assembly language interrupt handler to interface to the PS/2 keyboard.

+When characters arrive on the PS/2 keyboard or serial port, the co-processor requests the bus, stores the received characters into the SRAM, and generates a MC68008 interrupt.

+Due to hardware limitations of the MSSP (7 bits instead of 8 due to the start bit) certain scan codes on a standard keyboard are not readable or do not work as expected.
+In particular, the F5 and F7 keys cannot be distinguished from one another, and the zero/insert key on the numeric keypad is registered only on release.

+You can use the TTL serial port for the console if this limitation is an issue for you.

+The PS/2 interrupt handler runs during horizontal blanking, and always takes the same number of clock cycles to run, no matter which code path is taken.

 ## SD CARD